TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 The initialization code snippet usually uses `insertedNew`, `updatedNew` and `deletedIds` parameters to analyze and modify the data that will be saved.

-Note that this example is a just a demo for SaveMethod.
+Note that this example is only a demo for the SaveMethod.
-The **DefaultValue** concept would be much better approach for this example, to avoid using low-level concepts.
+The **DefaultValue** concept would be a much better approach for this example, to avoid using low-level concepts.

 ### LoadOldItems (shared old values)